 Children using AR choose their own books to read, rather than having one assigned to them.
 This makes reading a much more enjoyable experience as they can choose books that are interesting to them.

-Teachers, ETAs and the librarian can help students choose books at an appropriate reading level that are challenging without being frustrating, ensuring that students can pass the quiz and experience success.
+Teachers, ETAs and Form Tutors can help students choose books at an appropriate reading level that are challenging without being frustrating, ensuring that students can pass the quiz and experience success.

 Supporting your child with reading at home